 Part V: Previewing the different layouts.

 When you're done building your dynamic conditions and layouts, you most probably want to know how they look.
 Click on “Preview” in the toolbar.
-It doesn't matter if you are in "single" or "all" view.
+It doesn't matter if you are in the "single view" or the "all view".

 On the left side of the toolbar you can see “Default”.
 That’s the original design you have built and where no conditions apply.
 Click on “Default”.
 You can now see a list with the name of all the conditions you have created for this set.